Tingram71/Metro_car_funnel_analysis/README.md

   review
 ORDER BY
   step;

 ````
-#### User count and ride count for each funnel step grouped by platform, age range, download date and trip fare
+#### User count and ride count for each funnel step grouped by platform, age range, download date and trip fare.
+Output to large to dsiplay (41746 Rows).

 ````sql
 WITH